 2. Yuneec Q500+ Typhoon

 Yuneec is considered DJI’s biggest rival, and rightly so.
 The Chinese company is producing extremely high-quality drones and it’s known for its amazing customer service.
-The Q500+ Typhoon is a great choice for anyone who’s on the lookout for a semi-professional/consumer drone, capable of taking amazing photos and videos.
+The Q500+ Typhoon is a great choice for anyone who’s on the lookout for a semi-professional/consumer drone with camera.
 It has the “CGO2+” camera, which has a 16MP sensor and takes Full HD videos in 60fps.
 In addition, the drone comes with the ST-10+ Ground Station with a built-in 5.5″ Android touch screen.
 I know for a fact that many people prefer Yuneec’s way of constructing remote controllers, as they have the screen built inside the remote.
 For many that’s a great advantage, and you also don’t have to buy a separate tablet/phone when flying, which is great.
 The Q500’s flight time is around 25 minutes, and it even ships with 2 batteries so you get almost an hour flight time, which is insanely good!

 3. 3dr Solo